Collien Fernandes: Early life

-Fernandes was born in Hamburg to a Goan Indian father of Konkani and Portuguese descent and a Hungarian German mother.
-She has one younger sister, Elaine.
+Fernandes was born in Hamburg to an Indian father of Portuguese and Indian descent and a Hungarian German mother.
+She grew up with her little sister in Schenefeld.
 At age 15, she moved out from home to begin her career as a model.
 Fernandes was interested in music and started singing with the band Yam Yam.
 She went to dance schools in Hamburg and London.

 Career

 Fernandes featured in a number of music videos as background dancer for artists such as Enrique Iglesias and Dieter Bohlen's band Modern Talking.
 Producers took note of this, and she soon signed a record contract with BMG.

 Fernandes began her TV career in 2000 presenting a number of shows and in the autumn of 2001 became the new presenter of Bravo TV on RTL2.
-This followed with guest appearances by The Dome and TV total.
+This followed with guest appearances on The Dome and TV total.
 Since 2003, she has been a presenter of a number of shows on the music television channel VIVA and DSF's Maxim TV.

 In February 2004, Fernandes appeared in her first movie A2 Racer.
 That same year, she appeared in Night of the Living Dorks.
-In 2007, she appeared in two more films, namely Ossi's Eleven and Instructor Schmidt, in which she embodied the leading female role.
+In 2007, she appeared in two more films, namely Ossi's Eleven and Instructor Schmidt, in which she played the leading female role.
 In 2007, she was nominated along with the rest of the cast from the new Sat.1 series Dr. Molly & Karl for an Adolf Grimme Award.
-And in 2009 she starred in the RTL show Alarm für Cobra 11 – Die Autobahnpolizei.
+And in 2009 she starred in the RTL show Alarm for Cobra 11 – The Highway Police.
 Since the beginning of June 2009, Fernandes has been the presenter of the ProSieben show MyVideoStar.

 In September 2009, Fernandes was ejected from the Internationale Funkausstellung Berlin for asking Lady Gaga during a press conference whether she had a penis or a vagina.